NREL/PV_ICE/docs/sphinx/source/package_overview.rst

 Recycle
 ^^^^^^^^
 We are considering Recycle as a Circularity Pathway at two stages in the PV lifetime: during Manufacturing ("pre-consumer"), to salvage material losses due to the manufacturing inefficiencies, and EOL.
 When a module is at EOL and is not reused, repaired, refurbished, or sent directly to landfill it can be recycled into its constituent materials.
 These materials can be used to displace virgin materials for the manufacture of new modules or other products.
-Different quality products are considered from recycling; high quality is used for new modules (same-cycling) or for other products (o-cycling); low quality is considered down-cycled into products with less stringent material quality requirements.
+Different quality products are considered from recycling; high quality is used for new modules (same-cycling) or for other products ("o-cycling"); low quality is considered down-cycled into products with less stringent material quality requirements.

-"The R’s" - different pathways for circular economy.
+"The R's" - different pathways for circular economy.
 The idea for the calculator is to capture the material and energy benefits of each of these pathways to help inform of their impact, as they might have different requirements and efficacy.
 This pathways can be improved through science (for example, improving recycling efficiency of a material), as well as with policy (for example, choosing to support refurbishment research).